ubccpsc/classy/docs/instructor/autotest.md

 1) An AutoGrade container should be optimized to perform grading as quickly as possible.
   - Any internal container initialization should be done during the container BUILD step when possible.
   - If possible, cache any upstream dependencies that require a download and installation.
-2) A minimum grade feedback delay should be set that is appropriate for your class.
+2) A minimum grade feedback delay should be set that is appropriate for your deliverable.

 A minimum grade feedback delay is the amount of time that a student must wait between grade requests.
-Without modifying a container, the minimum delay is the easiest variable to change to minimize the chance of a queue pile-up. *The recommended minimum delay between a grade request is 15 minutes*.
+Without modifying a container, the minimum delay is the easiest variable to change to minimize the chance of a queue pile-up. *The recommended minimum delay between grade requests is 15 minutes (300 seconds), but it most commonly set at 12 hours (43,200 seconds)*.

-If an instructor has prior experience running AutoTest in a course and has not experienced pile-ups, an instructor may experiment with a lesser minimum delay.

 If your class requires a shorter minimum grade feedback delay, a custom minimum can be set in the `.env` file `MINIMUM_STUDENT_DELAY` property, which requires access to the server configuration.
 Technical staff can assist.